Market Overview

 Future Outlook

-- Energy-efficient NPU designs will become a priority as operators seek lower power consumption in high-density deployments.
+- Energy-efficient NPU designs will become a priority in large-scale deployments.